Atmospheric Methane Removal

 Spark's Methane Removal Program is organized around five strategic areas.

 1. Supporting Science: We fund and synthesize cutting-edge research to rigorously assess the viability of proposed atmospheric methane removal approaches.
-Through strategic funding of grants and organizing the community around research roadmaps, we help build a robust scientific basis for assessing and advancing this emergent field.r engagement, writing academic papers, and educating public agencies around the value and opportunities in atmospheric methane research.
+Through strategic funding of grants and organizing the community around research roadmaps, we help build a robust scientific basis for assessing and advancing this emergent field.

 2. Driving Engagement: We bring together scientists, policymakers, funders, practitioners, peer organizations, and civil society to build a shared understanding of methane removal's potential and what it will take to responsibly advance the field.
 Through community-building, narrative development, and outreach to funders and institutions, we work to ensure methane removal is assessed rigorously and rapidly.